lucasrogeriomasotti/air-quality-integrator/README.md

 ## TODO
 * Improve statistical analyis of the data
 * Import data as CSV
+* Find better ways to display the data.
+The current approach, Google Maps Heatmap, is not the best to display the data
 * Dynamic data sources (from APIs)
 	* API - Air Quality Programmatic APIs (aqicn.org)
 	* Reference Ground Monitor Data (OpenAQ)